wavemaker/docs/learn/react-native/wmx-docs/wmx-overview.md

 ## Limitations

-- WMX Widgets are not rendered in WaveMaker Studio.
-A placeholder widget is shown on the Canvas.
+- **No Studio Rendering:** WMX Widgets do not render their actual UI in WaveMaker Studio; a placeholder is shown on the Canvas.
-- WMX Widget cannot import components that allow dropping of component on it.
-Ex: Tabs, Accordions, containers etc.,
+- **No Drop-in Containers:** Cannot be used to create container widgets that accept child components (e.g., Tabs, Accordions, Layout Containers).
-- WMX Widgets cannot be used in forms.
+- **No Form Integration:** Cannot be added inside WaveMaker forms or used as form fields.
-- WMX Widgets are written in underlying core  framework (ex: React Native).
-So, these are not portable to apps that use other framework (Angular , React, Lynx) etc.
+- **Framework-Specific:** Built with React Native and not portable to apps using other frameworks (e.g., Angular, React Web, Lynx).